-The most critical areas are the ones which are easily exposed to the public.
+The most critical areas are the ones that are easily exposed to the public.
 That’s why the focus should be on servers, routers, and firewalls first.

-Also, check your operating system, the database, storage, and other components which are at risk of being compromised.
+Also, check your operating system, the database, storage, and other components that are at risk of being compromised.